revision date: 2024.08.22

 ex) Fx = ‘3F4C03DD’

-To stabilize the sensor signal, it is recommended to have a running time of about 30 minutes. * Please leave the sensor data on for at least 10 minutes before using it
+To stabilize the sensor signal, it is recommended to have a running time of about 30 minutes.

 The first 10 minutes of sensor output data can cause data to flow.